 \subsection{Prokhorov distance}

-\begin{definition} If $P,Q$ are two probability distributions on a metric space, define their Prokhorov distance $\prok(P,Q)$ as the smallest $\epsilon>0$ such that $P(B)\leq \epsilon+Q(B^\epsilon)$ for any borelian set $B$, where $B^\epsilon$ denotes the open $\epsilon$-neighborhood of $B$. \end{definition}
+\begin{definition} If $P,Q$ are two probability distributions on a metric space, define their Prokhorov distance $\pi(P,Q)$ as the smallest $\varepsilon>0$ such that $P(B)\leq\varepsilon+Q(B^\varepsilon)$ for any Borelian set $B$, where $B^\varepsilon$ denotes the open $\varepsilon$-neighborhood of~$B$. \end{definition}

-This distance makes it possible to construct good couplings, thanks to the following Strassen--Dudley Theorem \cite[Theorem 6.9]{billinsgley:convergence}: \begin{thm} Let $X,Y$ be two random variables taking values in a metric space, with respective distributions $P_X$ and $P_Y$.
-If $\prok(P_X,P_Y)<c$, then there exists a coupling between $X$ and $Y$ such that $P(d(X,Y)>c)<c$. \end{thm}
+This distance makes it possible to construct good couplings, thanks to the following result, known as the Strassen--Dudley theorem \cite{billinsgleyconvergence}, Theorem 6.9. \begin{theorem} Let $X,Y$ be two random variables taking values in a metric space with respective distributions $P_X$ and $P_Y$.
+If $\pi(P_X,P_Y)<c$, then there exists a coupling between $X$ and $Y$ such that $P(d(X,Y)>c)<c$. \end{theorem}

-We now turn to the estimation of the Prokhorov distance for processes taking values in $\R^d$.
+We now turn to the estimation of the Prokhorov distance for processes taking values in $\mathbb{R}^d$.
 Let $d>0$ and $N>0$.
-We consider $\R^{dN}$ with the norm
+We consider $\mathbb{R}^{dN}$ with the norm